 Fees and Finances

-Hosts may set their entry fees and discounts as they see fit.
-Each CC SCT will be responsible for invoicing and collecting payment from schools that attend their tournament.
+Each SCT site will be responsible for invoicing and collecting payment from schools that attend their tournament.

-The cost of the questions (to be paid by the host to NAQT) is $30 per team (not per school).
-This is the only fee paid by the host to NAQT, and it applies to all teams, including “house teams” (i.e., teams the host school enters in its own tournament).
+The cost of the questions (to be paid by the host to NAQT) is $50 for the first team from each school and $45 for subsequent teams.
+For programs that qualify for the new school discount, the fee is $35 for the first team and $30 for subsequent teams.
+These are the only fees paid by the host to NAQT, and they apply to all teams, including “house teams” (i.e., teams the host school enters in its own tournament).

-Tournament directors may (but are not required to) distribute, free of charge, one printed copy of the questions to each school in attendance.
+Tournament directors may (but are not required to) distribute, free of charge, one printed copy of the Division I questions to each school with a Division I team in attendance and one printed copy of the Division II questions to each school with a Division II team in attendance.
 (This is one copy per school, not one per team.)
-Each host school may also retain one printed copy of the questions.
+Each host school may also retain one printed copy of each division’s set of questions.

 Tournament directors may not distribute questions electronically to teams.
-NAQT will provide programs with access to the questions via Locklizard after all CC SCT sites have ended.
+NAQT will provide programs with access to the questions from the appropriate division(s) via Locklizard after all SCT sites have ended.

-CC SCT hosts must provide at least one experienced staff member in each game room.
+SCT hosts must provide at least one experienced staff member in each game room.
 This is in addition to whatever control room staff are necessary to run the tournament, resolve protests, and compile statistics.
-Staff members assigned to moderate matches should be capable of typically completing at least 20 tossup-bonus cycles per game.
+Staff members assigned to moderate matches should be capable of reading a 22-question game in 21 minutes of gameplay.
 Moderators who are slower than this should be paired with scorekeepers.
-Providing scorekeepers in all rooms is encouraged (but not required).

-Important: High school and middle school players and coaches may not work at or observe CC SCTs, except in accordance with proper procedures pertaining to dual enrollment.
+Important: High school and middle school players and coaches may not work at or observe SCTs.
 (The same questions are used for some high school tournaments.)

-Tournament directors may charge teams that withdraw within 72 hours of the beginning of the tournament a cancellation fee of up to $40.
-They may charge teams that withdraw within 24 hours of the beginning of the event, or that do not show up at all, a cancellation fee of up to $80.
-Historically, it is rare for cancellation fees to be charged at quiz bowl tournaments; NAQT expects that they would be used only when the host actually occurs unnecessary expenses due to a team’s cancellation and not as a simple matter of course.
+Tournament directors may charge teams that withdraw within five days of the tournament of the beginning of the tournament a cancellation fee of up to $40.
+They may charge teams that withdraw within 24 hours of the beginning of the event, or that do not show up at all, a cancellation fee of up to $100.

 All players must use their real names in a reasonably complete form.
 This does not have to be a full legal name; it can be any version of a “full name” (first and last) the person regularly uses in life.
 This includes, but is not limited to, a prohibition on the use of pseudonyms.